alexhanna/zurich-sna/README.md

 # Introduction to Social Network Analysis

-## Zurich Summer School in Political Methodology
+## Zurich Summer School for Women in Political Methodology 2018

 *July 4-5, 2018*